-The final application due date for the 2018 Annenberg-Oxford Summer Institute is April 16 at 5:00 PM (GMT-5).
+The final application due date for the 2018 Annenberg-Oxford Summer Institute has been extended to April 23 at 5:00 PM (GMT-5).
 However, please note that applications will be reviewed on a rolling basis before the deadline, so we do recommend that you get it in as soon as you can.

 WHAT ARE THE FEES OF THE INSTITUTE?